thejhh/blockjs/README.md

 blockjs IDE
 ================================

-blockjs is (going to be) an IDE (Integrated Development Environment) for JavaScript and Node.js.
+blockjs is (going to be) a component oriented graphical IDE (Integrated Development Environment) for JavaScript and Node.js.

 Similar applications
 --------------------